Shreyas285/Shreyas285/README.md

 - 👋 Hi, I’m @Shreyas285
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Quality Assurance
-- 🌱 I’m currently learning Data Anlaytics
+- 🌱 I’m currently into learning autamating daily repatative tasks.
 - 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me shreyasamin39@
+- 📫 How to reach me shreyasamin39@gmail.com

 <!---
 Shreyas285/Shreyas285 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.